 Integrates naturally into the jungle, offering a perfect communion between nature and contemporary comfort.
 Thus, you are connected to your most natural side, letting yourself be carried by the hand of the Mayan deities to a quiet stay on the shore of a mystical Lake of the Itzá.
 Bolontiku is the sanctuary of the nine Mayan gods, rest of the deities of the Lords of time and destiny.

 Recently, the Resort has seen major remodeling which included a marble Mediterranean-style lobby with an exotic hardwood staircase, an air-conditioned Baroque-themed Lobby Bar, a formal dining room, and an extended outdoor seating area.
 In addition, the property also introduced two premium suites, the Master Suite & Royal Suite, as part of its 40th Anniversary campaign.

 Nestled within a private 200-acre reserve on the Placencia Peninsula, Naia is an intimate, natural playground that sets the stage for uncommon adventures.
+Whether paddleboarding in the beautiful Caribbean Sea, indulging in a customized spa ritual, or relaxing among the resort’s secluded beach houses and swimming pools… the opportunities for discovery are endless.
 The resort has a year-round outdoor pool and views of the sea, and guests can enjoy a drink at the bar.
 The resort has water sports facilities and free use of bicycles is available.
 You can engage in various activities, such as snorkeling, diving, and fishing.

 *Pricing is based on two persons traveling together, based on availability, subject to change.